 According to Life Data Labs, white line disease is a “hoof wall invasion of common organisms in the environment.”
 White line disease affects the medial, or middle, of the hoof wall and can be caused by invading or opportunistic fungus and bacteria (pathogens).
-While nearly any horse can get white line disease, it is often caused by mechanical, environmental, physiological or nutritional issues.
-It can also be caused by trauma to the hoof.
+While nearly any horse can get white line disease, the fungi is often caused by mechanical, environmental, physiological, or nutritional issues.
+It can also be caused by trauma to the healthy hoof tissue.

 How do Horses Get White Line Disease?

-As mentioned, there are many reasons why a horse might be susceptible to white line disease.
+As mentioned, there are many reasons why a horse’s hoof might be susceptible to white line disease.
 Here are a few:

-A hoof wall that’s full of crevices, nail holes, or cracks can allow harmful organisms to gain access to the hoof wall.
-In addition, moist environments can exacerbate this problem and lead to bacterial and fungal growth.
+A hoof wall that’s full of crevices, nail holes, or hoof cracks can allow harmful organisms to gain access to the hoof wall.
+In addition, moist environments can exacerbate this hoof wall separation problem and lead to bacterial and fungal growth.

-Lastly, both a deficiency and an excess of Vitamin A can result in weak or unhealthy hooves, which puts them at risk of a microbial invasion.
+Lastly, both a deficiency and an excess of Vitamin A can result in weak or unhealthy hooves, which puts the affected area at risk of a microbial invasion.

 Can You Treat White Line Disease in Horses?

 Luckily, you can treat white line disease in horses if it’s caught early.
-The most common symptoms of the disease include:
+The most common symptoms of the fungal infection include:

-- Thickening of the white line on the solar surface of the hoof
+- Thickening of the white line on the solar surface of the affected hoof

 - Abnormal percussion in areas of the hoof walls

-- The hoof wall is concave opposite of the affected areas
+- The outer hoof wall is the concave opposite of the affected areas

 In addition, topical products that jumpstart healing and prevent infection are also key.
 These antimicrobial products can help prevent hoof cracks and other trauma.
 Look for all-natural products that won’t cause harm to you or your horse.
 For example, our hoof care product is perfect for the ongoing maintenance of your horse’s hooves.